Peter Sinkamba: Political career

 Sinkamba started politics in mainstream politics in 1990 as a youth activist under the Movement for Multi-Party Democracy (MMD).
 In 1991, he became the Deputy Secretary General for the National Democratic Alliance (NADA) and later the Secretary General of the National Conservative Party (NCP).
 He served on the Mwanakatwe Constitutional Review Commission to draft the Constitution of the Country from 1993 to 1994.
 He later founded the Green Party in 2013.
 As a candidate for the newly formed Green Party of Zambia in the 2015 presidential election, Sinkamba earned 1,410 votes.
 He later contested presidential election in 2016, earning 4,515 votes.

+Sinkamba was a presidential candidate once again at the 2021 general election, where he got 499 votes.
+In early 2024, the Green Party joined the United Kwacha Alliance (UKA), an alliance of political parties.
+However, in September 2024, Green Party leader Sinkamba expressed issues with the alliance and his party disassociated from the alliance.
+Sinkamba went on to be a founding member of another alliance of political parties named the People's Pact.

+In January 2026, the People's Pact decided that Fred M'membe of the Socialist Party will be their presidential candidate at the 2026 Zambian general election to happen in August that year.
+The People's Pact alliance opted to have five vice presidents with Sinkamba as one of them.
+However, it was reported on 31 March 2026 that Sinkamba and his Green Party had joined the Tonse Alliance after being expelled from the People's Pact the previous week.

 Political positions

 Sinkamba has proposed that Zambia legalizes marijuana in order to diversity its economy.